 We'd fight and never lose

-From our point of view, those certainly were the days, my friend — the best days ever to be in high school in America.
-And we thought they'd never end.
-No other time has been so closely identified with — and fondly remembered for — its teenage experience and culture.
-We were asserting a new independence and engaging in our own revolution, the teenage revolution, from which the world has never recovered.
+From our point of view, those certainly were the days, my friend the best days ever to be in high school in America.
+(And we thought they'd never end.)
+No other time has been so closely identified with and fondly remembered for its teenage experience and culture.
+(In fact, linguistic research has demonstrated that even the word, "teenager," was virtually unheard of prior to the 1950s.)
+During that time, we were asserting a new independence and engaging in our own revolution the teenage revolution from which the world has never recovered.

-And most significant of all, we had our very own music, and like the times that produced it, it was much simpler music than our kids have today and much, much more fun!
-This brand, spanking new and vibrant music of ours — rock 'n' roll music — was a powerful force that literally changed the worldIt could not have been anticipated — and it could not be stopped (although many tried).
+And most significant of all, as teenagers, for the first time, we had our very own music, and like the times that produced it, it was much simpler music than our kids have today and much, much more fun!
+This brand, spanking new and vibrant music of ours rock 'n' roll music was a powerful force that literally changed the worldIt could not have been anticipated and it certainly could not be stopped (although many tried).

-Noted music historian, the late Arnold Shaw (a friend of your webmaster's), wrote in his wonderful book, The Rockin' '50s
+Noted music historian, the late Arnold Shaw (who was a friend of your webmaster's), wrote in his wonderful book, The Rockin' '50s:

 "[H]istorians ¼ are given to such words as fun, joy and innocence in recalling the songs¼ simpler than they became in the '60s and¼ made for dancing.
-But the new generation was seeking to define itself through them¼ an embattled generation, for the Establishment fought the new music with bans, arrests, lawsuits, not to mention actual physical destruction¼ "
+But the new generation was seeking to define itself through them ¼ an embattled generation, for the Establishment fought the new music with bans, arrests, lawsuits, not to mention actual physical destruction."

 And we were